Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 The files contained in this folder are :

-* `Nuevos_final.map` .- This is the map file obtained from dryad.
+* `New_final.map` .- This is the map file obtained from dryad.
-* `Nuevos_final.ped` .- This is the ped file obtained from dryad.
+* `New_final.ped` .- This is the ped file obtained from dryad.
-* `Nuevos_final26mar.vcf` .- This is the file resulting from the combination of the previous files using plink v1.90b6.9
+* `New_final_26_march.vcf` .- This is the file resulting from the combination of the previous files using plink v1.90b6.9

  ```prolog
  Important